Nayo Raincock-Ekunwe: Europe

-After she concluded her Australian season with Bendigo, Raincock-Ekunwe was signed by Flammes Carolos Basket Ardennes in Charleville-Mézières for the remainder of the 2017 season, playing in just five games.
-Raincock-Ekunwe will return to France's Ligue Féminine de Basketball for the 2017–18 season, after signing with Rezé-Nantes Basket 44.
-After the FIBA 2018 World Cup ended, she returned to France to play in the 2018–19 season for Tango Bourges Basket.
+After concluding her Australian season with Bendigo, Raincock-Ekunwe was signed by Flammes Carolos Basket Ardennes in Charleville-Mézières for the remainder of the 2017 season, playing in just five games.
+Raincock-Ekunwe returned to France's Ligue Féminine de Basketball for the 2017–18 season, after signing with Rezé-Nantes Basket 44.
+After the FIBA 2018 World Cup ended, she returned to France to play for Tango Bourges Basket in the 2018-19 season.

 Australia

 Raincock-Ekunwe signed with the Bendigo Spirit in Australia for the 2016–17 Women's National Basketball League season.
-The Spirit placed in 6th position for the season and failed to reach the 2017 WNBL Finals.
+The Spirit finished in 6th position for the season and did not qualify for the 2017 WNBL Finals.
 Raincock-Ekunwe was Player of the Week twice and named to the Team of the Week on five occasions.

 WNBA

 Raincock-Ekunwe was signed by the New York Liberty for the preseason camp, heading into the 2017 WNBA season.
 She made her preseason debut on May 2, 2017.

+Raincock-Ekunwe decided not to join the New York Liberty for their 2020 and 2021 seasons, opting to play focus on playing for Team Canada in the Tokyo Olympics.
+She has stated that she has kept in contact with Liberty team who understand her desires of playing in the Olympics and they are eager for her return.

 National team

 Raincock-Ekunwe made her national team debut as a member of the 2011 Development Women's National Team that participated in the 2011 Summer Universiade.
 In 2013, she moved to the Senior Women's national team and began participating in more exhibition matches.
 In 2015, Raincock-Ekunwe was a core member of one of the most successful years for the Canadian national team in recent years.
-She helped bring home their first Pan American Games Gold medal with a win over the USA.
+She helped bring home their first Pan American Games gold medal with a win over the USA.
 She then also participated at the 2015 FIBA Oceania Women's Championship on home soil and helped the team take home the title and secure their place at the 2016 Summer Olympics.
 In September 2018, she participated at the FIBA World Cup in Tenerife, Spain.
 Canada ended in 7th place, with Nayo averaging 8.2 points and 6.5 rebounds in 25 minutes on average.
 In July 2021, she participated in the 2021 Summer Olympics in Tokyo, Japan.